 *The term ‘chain’ in real estate is used to sequence multiple purchases for a number of properties.
 When one person sells a house and, with the money from it, buys another house.
 And this chain can have a minimum of two people and no maximum of people and properties.

 The longer the chain, the more time it will take to finish the purchase of your new house.
 And there’s a chance that it fails altogether if one of the people decides to give up.

 Additional Costs When Buying a House?

-Additionally, to the legal fees we mentioned above, there are also some extra fees related to buying a house which occurs before and after the process itself has begun.
+Additionally to the legal fees we mentioned above, there are also some extra fees related to buying a house before and after the process has begun.

 - Booking fee - not necessary; it depends on the type of mortgage you’ve chosen.
 But a booking fee is a sum of money (not a big one) that you pay to your lender when applying for the mortgage.
 It’s often paid before you’re even approved for the mortgage loan.
 It’s not refundable.

-- Moving costs - arrange for a home removal service in advance.
+- Moving costs - arrange for a man and van service in advance.
 Moving your family with everything you own is not an easy task and should be planned ahead.